StanJulia/Stan.jl/README.md

 ```
 All parameters to compile and run the Stan script are implicitly passed in through the model argument.

+In Stan.jl v"1.0.3" an example has been added to show passing in parameter values to Stanmodel (see below version release note 2).
+The example can be found in directory Examples/BernoulliInitTheta.

 ## What's new